 If you work from home, you’ve probably wondered if the perennial advice to wear sunscreen every day applies to you.
-After all, you barely ever leave the house, and you’re not even the type to sunbathe by the window.
-We hear you, but we’re here to tell you that yes, this advice does apply to you.
-If you have windows (and we hope you do), you need to be wearing sunscreen indoors.
-Confused about the whys and hows?
-Then keep reading for our deep dive into the greatest mystery of the working-from-home lifestyle.
+After all, you barely ever leave the house, and you’re not even the type to sunbathe by the window–should you be wearing sunscreen every day, even indoors?

 Long story short, there are two types of sun rays: UVA and UVB.
 Whereas UVB rays are responsible for sunburn, UVA rays are the main culprits of photoaging, which manifests in the form of hyperpigmentation (melasma and dark spots), wrinkles, and unevenly textured skin.
 UVA rays can also contribute to skin cancer, which should be the main reason you choose to protect yourself from them.

 Window glass can filter out UVB rays, but UVA rays will pass through mostly unaffected.
 According to one study, common smooth glass completely blocks the passage of UVB radiation, but allows 74.3% of UVA radiation to pass through.
 This means you won’t get a sunburn sitting by the window with your laptop, but you may be inadvertently increasing your risk of developing pigmentary conditions over the long term.

 We’ve established one thing: sun rays can move through windows and reach you even if you’re indoors.
 If you spend a lot of time close to a window that gets direct sunlight, you may want to consider wearing sunscreen, even when indoors.